judofyr/spice/README.md

 What's happening here is that it's discovering that the duration is too short so none of the multi-threading kicks in.
 All the extra threads here are sleeping, giving the cores time to execute other programs.
-The variance in timings are explained by the short duration of this benchmark.

 Spice is **primarily a research project**.
 Read along to learn more about it, but if you're considering using it in production you should be aware of its [many limitations](#limitations).